Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Parents helping their child navigate the practical training requirement

-SEAB requires private candidates to declare supervised practical training for every science subject that includes a practical paper.
+SEAB requires private candidates to meet the practical rule for every science subject that includes a practical paper.
+If you have not sat the same subject before, you must be currently attending or will be attending supervised practical training that will be completed before the practical paper.
 You cannot skip, waive, or substitute the practical component.

-When you register on the SEAB Candidates Portal during the April window, you must confirm that you have undergone supervised practical training.
+When you register on the SEAB Candidates Portal during the April window, you must make the practical declaration for each science subject.
+If you have not sat that subject before, you should already be attending, or have arranged to attend, a practical course that will be completed before the practical paper.
 SEAB may request:

 Attendance records from your training centre